geraldiner/mern-auth-passport-tutorial/README.md

 ## Optimizations

 As with a lot of React projects, there was a lot of refactoring when it comes to components.
-For example, the log in and sign up buttons are virtually the same, it's just the text that changes.
-So

-_(optional)_

-You don't have to include this section but interviewers _love_ that you can not only deliver a final product that looks great but also functions efficiently.
-Did you write something then refactor it later and the result was 5x faster than the original implementation?
-Did you cache your assets?
-Things that you write in this section are **GREAT** to bring up in interviews and you can use this section as reference when studying for technical interviews!
+For example the buttons are virtually the same except for the colors, text, and `href`, or where the user is being sent to.
+Some of this can be handled by CSS, and for the rest, I just turned into a `Button` component.

 ## Lessons Learned:

-No matter what your experience level, being an engineer means continuously learning.
-Every time you build something you always have those _whoa this is awesome_ or _fuck yeah I did it!_ moments.
-This is where you should share those moments!
-Recruiters and interviewers love to see that you're self-aware and passionate about growing.
+Since this was a simple learning project, there were definitely a lot of things learned.
+Especially in dealing with Redux, which I got a lot of help from after posting on Twitter.
+My understanding is still a little fuzzy, but it makes more sense now than when I was just blindly following tutorials.

+Speaking of tutorials, in this project, I also challenged myself to only read from official documentation.
+This was so I could practice finding solutions on my own instead of hacking together a Frankenstein solution that had bits and pieces from all over.

+I'm still wrapping my head around protected routes and how to persist the state after reloading.
+My guess is making use of `localStorage`, but I'm not sure yet.

 ## Other Projects